DanZinagri/NicheD20/docs/Magic/Spells/index.md

 share: true
 title: Spells
 ---
 This page lists the various spells into tables, organized by affinity.
 Some spells may fall under multiple categories for each affinity.
-Details of the spell and related talents are located on their individual pages
+Details of the spell and related talents are located on their individual pages.

 ## Air (Essence) Affinity Spells